2010 Singapore Grand Prix

 The 2010 Singapore Grand Prix (formally the 2010 Formula 1 SingTel Singapore Grand Prix) was a Formula One motor race held on 26 September 2010, at the Marina Bay Street Circuit, Marina Bay, Singapore.
-It was the fifteenth race of the 2010 Formula One World Championship, and the third Singapore Grand Prix held as part of the Formula One World Championship.
+It was the 15th race of the 2010 Formula One World Championship, and the third Singapore Grand Prix held as part of the Formula One World Championship.
 Ferrari driver Fernando Alonso won the 61-lap race from pole position.
-Sebastian Vettel finished second for Red Bull and his teammate Mark Webber was third.
+The Red Bull pairing of Sebastian Vettel and Mark Webber were second and third.

-Alonso held off Vettel to maintain his start line advantage on the first lap.
+Webber led the World Drivers' Championship and his team Red Bull led the World Constructors' Championship going into the race.
+Alonso earned pole position by setting the fastest lap in the third qualifying session and he held off Vettel to maintain his start line advantage on the first lap.
 Lewis Hamilton, who started third, fought off teammate Jenson Button to retain his start position.
 The top two remained the same through the first and only round of pit stops.
 Webber's team, Red Bull, opted to pit him early allowing him to move ahead of Hamilton.
 The race was neutralised by the deployment of the safety car after Kamui Kobayashi and Bruno Senna crashed on lap 31.
 Hamilton retired after a collision with Webber shortly after the race restarted on lap 36.
 Alonso maintained the lead for the remainder of the race under pressure from Vettel.

 The race was Alonso's second consecutive victory and his fourth of the 2010 season; he had started from pole position to win the two weeks earlier.
-The win moved Alonso to second place in the World Drivers' Championship, eleven points behind leader Webber.
-Hamilton's retirement dropped him to third, while Vettel's second-place finish moved him to fourth past Jenson Button.
-In the Constructors' Championship, Red Bull extended its lead over McLaren to 24 points, with Ferrari a further 40 points behind, with four races remaining in the season.
-Alonso's Grand Slam was the last by a Ferrari driver until Charles Leclerc at the 2022 Australian Grand Prix.
+It also turned out to be Alonso's first and as of 2026, only grand slam of his career, which was also the last by a Ferrari driver until Charles Leclerc at the 2022 Australian Grand Prix.
 (Note: Ferrari had a grand slam at the 2022 Bahrain Grand Prix, which was achieved between two drivers.)
+Alonso's win moved him to second in the World Drivers' Championship, 11 championship points behind Webber.
+Hamilton's retirement dropped him to third, while Vettel's second-place finish moved him to fourth past Button.
+In the World Constructors' Championship, Red Bull extended its lead over McLaren to 24 championship points, with Ferrari a further 40 championship points behind, with four races remaining in the season.